toki-plus/ai-highlight-clip/README_en.md

 ## 📂 My Other Open Source Projects

+-   **[AI-Trader-For-MT4](https://github.com/toki-plus/ai-trader-for-mt4)**: A revolutionary open-source framework that transforms a Large Language Model (LLM) into an autonomous trading agent for the MetaTrader 4 (MT4) platform.
 -   **[Auto USPS Tracker](https://github.com/toki-plus/auto-usps-tracker)**: An efficient USPS bulk package tracker for e-commerce sellers, featuring anti-blocking scraping and formatted Excel report generation.
 -   **[AI Mixed Cut](https://github.com/toki-plus/ai-mixed-cut)**: A groundbreaking AI content re-creation engine that deconstructs viral videos into a creative library and automatically generates new, original videos using a "Deconstruct-Reconstruct" model.
 -   **[AI Video Workflow](https://github.com/toki-plus/ai-video-workflow)**: A fully automated AI-native video generation pipeline, integrating Text-to-Image, Image-to-Video, and Text-to-Music models to create AIGC short videos with one click.
 -   **[AI TTV Workflow](https://github.com/toki-plus/ai-ttv-workflow)**: An AI-powered Text-to-Video tool that automatically converts any script into a short video with voiceover, subtitles, and a cover image, supporting AI-driven script extraction, re-creation, and translation.
+-   **[AB Video Deduplicator](https://github.com/toki-plus/AB-Video-Deduplicator)**: Utilizes an innovative "High-Framerate Frame-Mixing" technique to fundamentally alter a video's data fingerprint, designed to bypass originality detection and deduplication mechanisms on major short-video platforms.
 -   **[Video Mover](https://github.com/toki-plus/video-mover)**: A powerful, fully automated content creation pipeline.
 It monitors specified creators, downloads their new videos, performs deep, multi-dimensional deduplication, generates viral titles with an LLM, and auto-publishes to various platforms.
--   **[AB Video Deduplicator](https://github.com/toki-plus/AB-Video-Deduplicator)**: Utilizes an innovative "High-Framerate Frame-Mixing" technique to fundamentally alter a video's data fingerprint, designed to bypass originality detection and deduplication mechanisms on major short-video platforms.

 ## 🤝 Contributing